Eva Yang

 LAMP

-LAMP = Leader Accelerated Multiplication by Professionals
+LAMP = Leaders Accelerated Multiplying Professionals

 Strong recognition of participants’ skills and competency sets, coupled with interactive group learning processes, integration of prior knowledge and capacity, through the language of the CWF, will be a powerful element of this course.